Professional home inspector tools including moisture meter, thermal camera, and GFCI tester – Mason Home Inspections Minnesota

 Prices range from $100 to $250 per inspection depending on location, project complexity, and travel distance.
 Some larger projects or remote builds may require an additional fee.

-While some may see it as an added expense, a draw inspection is a cost-effective way to protect against delays, disputes, and costly rework.
+While some may see it as an added expense, an inspection is a cost-effective way to protect against delays, disputes, and costly rework.
 Compared to the potential financial losses from fraud or mismanagement, the inspection fee is a smart investment in project security.

 Final Thoughts